pahaul/pahaul.github.io/README.md

 # LLMs for Automated Text Analysis in the Digital Humanities

-## Digitization Pipeline
+## Introduction: Digitizing Historical Texts

 The digitization of historical texts is one of the central and at the same time most demanding tasks in the Digital Humanities.
-The path from a physical document to a machine-readable digital version consists of many coordinated steps: from scanning the pages to OCR analysis (Optical Character Recognition, i.e., automatic character recognition), error correction, normalization, and finally the extraction of relevant information.
+The path from a physical document to a machine-readable digital version involves a series of coordinated steps: scanning the pages, performing OCR (Optical Character Recognition), correcting errors, normalizing historical spellings, and processing the text at the word level (e.g., tokenization or lemmatization) before it can be used for further analysis.
 The goal of this pipeline is to enable distant reading – an approach in which large text corpora are analyzed automatically without researchers having to manually read every page.
 This is essential for extensive source collections.

 (Illustration)

 Many of the required steps are complicated, error-prone, and require either specialized technical knowledge or substantial resources.
-OCR analysis of historical prints is particularly challenging because:
+The digitization of historical prints is particularly challenging for several reasons:
-- typefaces vary
+- outdated and inconsistent spelling conventions
 - print quality fluctuates
 - suitable training data are rarely available
 As a result, source-specific adjustments often have to be developed.